andykee/lentil/docs/user_guide/planes.rst

   is optimized to very efficiently compute intensity from a complex field.

 In addition, several "utility" planes are provided.
-These planes do not represent physical components of an optical system, but are used to implement commonly seen optical effects:
+These planes do not represent physical components of an optical system, but are used to implement commonly encountered optical effects:

 * The :class:`~lentil.Tilt` is used to represent wavefront tilt in terms of radians